AlejandroGB18/3D-Environment-Recreator/README.md

 * Ubuntu Systems (NOTE: This project was developed for Ubuntu 22.04 (Jammy), I recommend installing this version to reduce the existing incompatibilities in Ubuntu 24.04 (Noble) for the time being).
 * ROS 2 - Humble.
 [How to install ROS 2?](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)
 * Gazebo Classic.

+## SETUP: Gazebo_models
+When you have finally installed  Gazebo on your device, it will create a hidden folder _.gazebo_.
+This folder located in \home and it has